-Dermatological conditions such as dry skin and dry hands are very common and can occur at any stage of life.
-Generally speaking, it is not a serious problem.
+Dermatological conditions such as dry skin and hands are widespread and can occur at any stage of life.
+Generally speaking, it is not a severe problem.
 Still, it can be bothersome and is sometimes associated with other medical conditions such as eczema, contact dermatitis, and eczema-like skin conditions.

-It is usually possible to manage dry skin with good moisturizing habits.
-Dry skin, on the other hand, can cause other issues in some individuals.
-If you are experiencing discomfort due to your dry skin, it is best to consult your doctor for advice and possible treatments.
+Dry skin can usually be managed with good moisturising habits.
+However, it can cause further issues in some individuals.
+If you are experiencing discomfort due to dry skin, it is best to consult your doctor for advice and possible treatments.

-The skin produces an oily substance known as sebum to aid in preventing water loss from the outer layer of the skin.
-When your skin doesn't produce enough sebum, it can begin to lose water and become uncomfortable.
+The skin produces an oily substance known as sebum to prevent water loss from the outer layer.
+When the skin doesn't produce enough sebum, it can begin to lose water and become uncomfortable.

-Here are some of the most common causes of dry skin and dry hands and solutions.
+Here are some common causes of dry skin and hands and solutions.

-Too much heat could also be due to central heating or fireplaces being used in the cooler months.
+Too much heat could also be due to central heating or fireplaces in the cooler months.

 Having regular hot showers or baths – as well as excessive hand washing and scrubbing of the skin

-Using harsh soaps or cleaning products – This has the potential to remove the protective layer of oil from your skin.
+Using harsh soaps or cleaning products can potentially remove the protective layer of oil from your skin.

-Swimming pools – especially if you have skin that is particularly sensitive to chlorine sensitivity.
+Swimming pools – especially if your skin is susceptible to chlorine sensitivity.

-Environmental changes – Extremely hot and dry weather, as well as prolonged exposure to wind and sun, can cause water to evaporate from the skin.
+Environmental changes – Extremely hot and dry weather and prolonged exposure to wind and sun can cause water to evaporate from the skin.

 Age – As you grow older, your skin produces less oil on its own accord.